Lihle80/AWS/SSO_For_On-prem_AD/Implementation.md

-# Setting up AWS Single Sign-On for On-premise Active Directory Users
-### Introduction
-AWS Single Sign-On (SSO) is a cloud-based service that makes it easy to centrally manage SSO access to multiple AWS accounts and business applications.
-In this guide, I will walk you through the process of setting up AWS SSO for on-premise Active Directory (AD) users.
-### Prerequisites
-**Before you can set up AWS SSO for on-premise Active Directory users, you must have the following:**
-- An AWS account with administrative privileges
-- An on-premise Active Directory domain with a trust relationship with the AWS Directory Service for Microsoft Active Directory
-- A user account in the on-premise Active Directory that has permission to read and write to the AWS SSO directory

-# Steps
-### Set up the AWS SSO Directory
-**The first step is to set up the AWS SSO directory.
-This is where you will manage your users and groups, and where you will define your SSO policies.
-To set up the AWS SSO directory, follow these steps:**
-- In the AWS SSO console, choose the "Directories" tab.
-- Choose "Add a directory", and then choose "AWS Managed Microsoft AD".
-- Enter a name for the directory and choose "Add directory".
-- Wait for the directory to be created, which can take up to an hour.
-- Configure AWS SSO for On-premise Active Directory.
-**After you have set up the AWS SSO directory, you need to configure AWS SSO to use your on-premise Active Directory.
-To do this, follow these steps:**
-- In the AWS SSO console, choose the "Settings" tab.
-- Under "Identity source", choose "Add new identity source".
-- Choose "On-premises" as the identity source type.
-- _Enter the following information:_
-- Active Directory domain name
-- Active Directory NetBIOS name
-- Domain controller IP address
-- Service account username and password
-- Choose "Test connection" to verify that AWS SSO can connect to your Active Directory domain.
-- Choose "Add source" to add your Active Directory as an identity source.
-- Assign Users to AWS SSO
-**After you have configured AWS SSO to use your on-premise Active Directory, you need to assign your users to AWS SSO.
-To do this, follow these steps:**
-- In the AWS SSO console, choose the "Users" tab.
-- Choose "Add user", and then enter the user's name and email address.
-- Choose "Create user".
-- Choose the user you just created and choose "Edit".
-- Choose "Assign access" and then choose the AWS accounts and roles that the user should have access to.
-- Choose "Save changes" to assign the user to AWS SSO.
-### Test Your Setup
-**After you have assigned your users to AWS SSO, you should test your setup to ensure that it is working correctly.
-To do this, follow these steps:**
-- Sign out of your AWS account.
-- Go to the AWS SSO user portal URL that you specified when you set up AWS SSO.
-- Enter your email address and password.
-- Choose "Sign in".
-- You should now be signed in to your AWS account.
-# Conclusion
-- In this guide, we have shown you how to set up AWS Single Sign-On for on-premise Active Directory users.
-By following these steps, you can centralize access to multiple AWS accounts and business applications, making it easier to manage access and ensure security across your organization.
+# Setting up AWS Single Sign-On for On-premises Active Directory Users

+This guide will show you how to set up AWS Single Sign-On (SSO) with an on-premises Active Directory (AD) for secure access to AWS resources.
+By following these steps, you can grant your users secure access to AWS resources without the need for separate usernames and passwords.

+## Prerequisites

+Before you begin, make sure that you have the following:

+- An AWS account with Administrator permissions.
+- An on-premises Active Directory (AD) with domain administrator privileges.

+## Step 1: Set up AWS SSO

+1. Open the AWS SSO console.

+2. Choose "Directory" on the left navigation menu.

+3. Select "Add a new directory".

+4. Select "Active Directory" and then click "Next".

+5. Enter your on-premises AD directory details and then click "Next".

+6. Choose the AD domain and OU that you want to use, and then click "Next".

+7. Review the directory information and then click "Create directory".

+## Step 2: Connect AWS SSO to Your On-premises AD

+1. Open the AWS SSO console.

+2. Choose "Directory" on the left navigation menu.

+3. Select the on-premises AD directory that you created in Step 1.

+4. Choose "Connect directory".

+5. Review the prerequisites and then click "Next".

+6. Enter your AD administrator credentials and then click "Next".

+7. Choose the VPC that you want to use and then click "Next".

+8. Review the connectivity information and then click "Connect directory".

+## Step 3: Define Permission Sets in AWS SSO

+1. Open the AWS SSO console.

+2. Choose "Permission sets" on the left navigation menu.

+3. Choose "Create permission set".

+4. Enter a name and description for the permission set.

+5. Choose the AWS accounts and applications that the permission set can access.

+6. Click "Create".

+## Step 4: Add Users to AWS SSO

+1. Open the AWS SSO console.

+2. Choose "Users" on the left navigation menu.

+3. Create an AD group and add the users that you want to grant access to AWS SSO to the group.

+4. Select the application to which you want to grant access.

+5. Click "Assign users".

+6. Select the AD group that you created in Step 3, and then click "Next".

+7. Choose the type of access you want to grant, such as "Read only" or "Write".

+8. Click "Next" to review the access summary.

+9. Click "Finish" to complete the assignment process.

+10. Repeat these steps for each AWS account or application that you want to assign users to.

+## Step 5: Test the Configuration

+After you have assigned users to AWS accounts and applications, you can test the configuration to ensure that it is working correctly.
+To do this, follow these steps:

+1. Log out of the AWS SSO user portal.

+2. Log back in using your on-premises AD credentials.

+3. Click on "AWS accounts" or "Applications" on the left navigation menu to verify that you can access the resources that you were granted access to.

+# Optional: Use AWS Managed Microsoft AD

+Instead of using an on-premises AD, you can use AWS Managed Microsoft AD as your identity source for AWS SSO.
+To do this, follow these steps:

+## Step 1: Create an AWS Managed Microsoft AD directory.

+1. Open the AWS Management Console, navigate to the AWS Directory Service, and select "Directories" from the sidebar.

+2. Click the "Create Directory" button, and select "AWS Managed Microsoft AD".

+3. Choose the domain name for your AWS Managed Microsoft AD directory, and configure the directory settings.

+4. Choose the VPC and subnets where you want to launch your AWS Managed Microsoft AD directory, and specify the administrative password.

+5. Review the details and click "Create Microsoft AD".

+6. Wait for the directory status to become "Active" before proceeding to the next step.

+## Step 2: Connect your AWS SSO instance to your AWS Managed Microsoft AD directory.

+1. In the AWS SSO console, select the "AWS accounts" tab.

+2. Under "Identity source", select "AWS Managed Microsoft AD".

+3. Enter the DNS name of your AWS Managed Microsoft AD directory, which you can find in the AWS Directory Service console.

+4. Enter the credentials of an AWS Managed Microsoft AD user that has permissions to create trust relationships.
+This user must be in the "Administrators" group of your AWS Managed Microsoft AD directory.

+5. Follow the prompts to complete the connection.

+## Step 3: Add users and groups to your AWS Managed Microsoft AD directory, and then assign them permission sets in the AWS SSO console.

+1. In the AWS SSO console, navigate to the "Users and groups" tab.

+2. Select "Add user", and enter the details for the user.

+3. To add groups, select "Add group", and enter the details for the group.

+4. Select the "Permission sets" tab, and select the permission set you want to assign to the user or group.

+5. Click "Assign access", and select the user or group.

+Congratulations, you can now use AWS Managed Microsoft AD as your identity source for AWS SSO!